Arizona Water Shortage

 To look at Lake Mead alone could give a false impression of assurance, however bleak, as Mead’s “percent full” is quite low (32% last time I checked).
 With Powell nearing dead pool, Mead won’t be propped up for long.

-The Levels links for both Powell and Mead, when scrolled down, show updated visuals of the U.S. Drought Monitor.
+The Levels links for both Powell and Mead, when scrolled down, display the U.S. Drought Monitor.
 Which, for as long as I have watched (since 2019), has not looked good for the entire Southwestern United States.
 It’s weird that I lived in Arizona through 20 years of a megadrought and heard nothing of it.
-I guess talking about it is some kind of taboo.
-Bad for business.
+I guess talking about it is bad for business.

 Since reading a few weeks back that the Bureau of Reclamation is sending water again from Flaming Gorge in Wyoming/Utah, I did notice inflows into Powell were on the rise.
 So today (May 8, 2026), I thought to look up where Flaming Gorge was.